 One particular challenge in the shipping process is the last-mile delivery, which refers to the final leg of a package’s journey from a local distribution center to the customer’s address.
 Interestingly, this seemingly short distance can often be the most costly and complex part of package delivery.

 FedEx SmartPost was a hybrid shipping service that combined the resources of FedEx and the U.S. Postal Service (USPS) for package delivery.
 It was designed to provide a cost-effective solution for shipping lightweight packages to residential addresses by combining the speed and reliability of FedEx’s express network with the extensive reach of the USPS for final delivery.
+Service details included typical delivery times of 2–7 business days, coverage across all U.S. states and territories, and package size and weight limitations that made it ideal for small to medium parcels.
+Additionally, FedEx SmartPost was generally cheaper than traditional FedEx ground service, with estimates suggesting it could be 20 percent less expensive than FedEx’s Home Delivery Service.

 The way FedEx SmartPost functioned allowed the shipping company to offer competitive shipping prices.
 However, the program was most useful for small, lightweight packages that weren’t time sensitive.
 Some shippers complained that the service was too slow or unreliable.